Newborn Jaundice: A Brief Guide

 How is newborn jaundice treated?

 In physiological cases, no further course of action is required.
 You must regularly breastfeed your baby and look out for any signs, such as dark-coloured urine that stains the diaper.
-Take your baby to the hospital if they look extremely yellow or if the palms and soles of the feet appear to be stained.
+Take your baby to the hospital if it looks extremely yellow or if the palms and soles of the feet appear to be stained.

 What are the complications of newborn jaundice?